b8nyiand/flow_work_earth_spring/projects/balazs-mate/readme.md

 - CRUD operations - accounts
 - CRUD operations - users
 - Search:
-	- the searches might use different number of fields, e.g. bancaccounts's searhc fields are:
+	- searches by arbitrary nu,ber of conditions, e.g. bancaccounts's search fields are:
 		- creation date after a choosen date
 		- creation date before a choosen date
 		- minimum balance value
 		- maximum balance value
 		- type of currency
-- Exception- and error handling
+- Exception and error handling

 ### Continued development
 There are several functions that I would like to implement:
-- createing login (Spring Security) + differing user/admin functionalities
+- create login (Spring Security) + differing user/admin functionalities
 - placing the application to the web (online DB and site hosting)
-- refinement of the data transfers' efficiency as using DTO-s
+- refinement of the data transfers' efficiency with using DTO-s
 - create new entity: transactions - users can transfer money between bankaccounts
 - since the base currency of the account can differ, an external API should be implemented to transfer money according to the actual exchange rates (e.g. Hungarian National Bank's Soap API)
 - Expansion of defensive programming solutions, expansion of indexing